-I make my own all-natural wood cutting board conditioner using only natural beeswax and organic coconut oil.
+I make my own all-natural wood cutting board conditioner using only pure beeswax and organic coconut oil.
 All-natural ingredients make me feel good about how I protect my wooden utensils and cutting boards.

 I have a couple of large wooden cutting boards.
 And many wood utensils too.
-I’ve owned and used them all heavily for years.
+I’ve used them all heavily for years.

 But I’m mindful in taking care of them.
 They’re always hand-washed and dried before putting them away.

 I don’t put anything made of wood in my dishwasher.
 Doing that could ruin your wooden items.
-Even utensils that are steel but have a wooden handle need to be hand-washed.
+Even utensils that are steel but have wooden handles are hand-washed.

-But even with proper care, over the years your wooden items might need a little extra love.
-Maybe they start drying out a little.
-So they might benefit from a little conditioner.
+But even with proper care, over the years your wooden items might start drying out.
+Maybe they need some TLC.
+They’ll benefit from a little wood conditioner.

 There are all manner of wood-conditioning products you can buy of course.
 But I’m always looking to make things myself instead of buying them.
 Plus, who knows what chemicals may be in those types of products??